tanyayeu/sudoku-checker/README.md

-# sudoku-checker
+# Sudoku Checker

-Python program to check the solution to a sudoku game
+This program uses python to check the solution to a predefined sudoku board